RGarciaLago/MGL_Core_Setnames/README.md

 These are MGL files with a `<setname>` for cores that support options to push the system past original hardware.
 * Game Boy Advance (Enhanced)
 * PlayStation (Enhanced)
+* PlayStation (2x CPU) - *uses a [custom fork of the PSX core](https://github.com/RobertPeip/PSX_MiSTer/tree/main/releases), see mgl file for where you should place the rbf to avoid duplicate core names.*